DeeNeon/px2html-demo/README.md

 ├── ..
 ~~~

-## Before you submit the test needs to answer this questions
+## Before you submit the test make sure your deliverables answers to this questions

 1. Are all requirements met?
 2. Do the page display and work correctly in all supported browsers?